exercism/javascript/concepts/objects/about.md

 // => 'Batticaloa'
 ```

-If you try to retrieve a key that does not exist, JavaScript does not throw an error. [`undefined`] is returned instead.
-However if you were trying to retrieve a nested value and the parent key does not exist, the evaluation of the nested key is performed on `undefined` and leads to `TypeError: Cannot read property ... of undefined`.
+If you try to retrieve a key that does not exist, JavaScript does not throw an error. [`undefined`][concept-null-undefined] is returned instead.
+However if you try to retrieve a nested value and the parent key does not exist, the evaluation of the nested key is performed on `undefined` and leads to `TypeError: Cannot read property ... of undefined`.
 Theoretically you would always need to check the parent key exists before you can try to retrieve the nested key.
 To solve this problem, [optional chaining][mdn-optional-chaining] was added to the language in 2020.
 With the `?.` operator you can ensure that JavaScript only tries to access the nested key if the parent was not `null` or `undefined`.

 ```javascript
 const obj = {